SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 ## Deploying the Production Environment

-In the previous scenarios, you deployed the Coolstore monolith using an OpenShift Template into the `userXX-coolstore-dev` Project.
+In the previous scenarios, you deployed the Coolstore monolith using an OpenShift Template into the `ocpuser0XX-coolstore-dev` Project.
 The template created the necessary objects (BuildConfig, DeploymentConfig, ImageStreams, Services, and Routes) and gave you as a Developer a "playground" in which to run the app, make changes and debug.

 In this step we are now going to setup a separate production environment and explore some best practices and techniques for developers and DevOps teams for getting code from the developer (that's YOU!) to production with less downtime and greater consistency.

 ## Prod vs. Dev

-The existing `userXX-coolstore-dev` project is used as a developer environment for building new versions of the app after code changes and deploying them to the development environment.
+The existing `ocpuser0XX-coolstore-dev` project is used as a developer environment for building new versions of the app after code changes and deploying them to the development environment.

 In a real project on OpenShift, _dev_, _test_ and _production_ environments would typically use different OpenShift projects and perhaps even different OpenShift clusters.